shichao-an/yaanyap/README.rst

 yaanyap
 =======

 yaanyap (Yet Another Anyap) is a command-line script to batch download online videos and extract audio to MP3.
 It is named after "anyap" because of the termination of its site `nicosound.anyap.info <http://nicosound.anyap.info/>`_.
+This script is based on `get-flash-videos <https://code.google.com/p/get-flash-videos/>`_ .
+However, get-flash-videos's Nicovideo support was broken as you can `see here <https://code.google.com/p/get-flash-videos/wiki/BrokenSites>`_, which makes the name of this project rather irrelevant.
+You can still find videos from the `working sites <https://code.google.com/p/get-flash-videos/wiki/WorkingSites>`_.

 Requirements
 ------------